ijbd/assetra/docs/contributing.rst

 - Create a token `here <https://github.com/settings/tokens>`_.
 - Your token will have to be re-created after the expiration date you select.
 - Ensure 'repo' and 'workflow' are checked.
 - To store your token locally, run :code:`git config --global credential.helper store`.
-You will be prompted for your token the next time you commit.
+You will be prompted for your token the next time you push.
 If needed, credentials can be discarded by running :code:`git config --global --unset credential.helper`.

 Push local changes back to your fork on GitHub.::